Aloe Vera Soap Recipe with Neem Oil

 - It is important to take to take all necessary safety precautions when working with lye.
 This includes wearing eye protection and gloves.
 You may also want to wear a dust mask to help prevent breathing in dry lye dust particles as well as fumes when the lye is mixed.

-- You should use only heat safe containers when making soap.
+- You should use only heat safe containers when making soap recipes with aloe.
 In addition, none of your containers or your utensils should be aluminum.
 When mixed, aluminum and lye create dangerous hydrogen gas.
 Therefore take care to ensure any metal containers are stainless steel.

 - When lye is mixed with a liquid it does emit fumes that can be irritating or harmful to lungs and nasal passages.
 Therefore, you should mix lye in a well ventilated area.
 You can mix the lye with the aloe vera either outdoors or inside under a ventilation fan.